Welcome to class 5

 What are we learning this term?

-Geography : We will build upon our knowledge of longitude and latitude to find locations.
-We will then use 4 and 6 figure grid references to find precise locations and learn how to apply this.
-We will also look at different types of maps and how they can inform us about our surroundings.
+Geography : We will build upon our prior knowledge of longitude and latitude to find locations.
+Next, we will use 4 and 6 figure grid references to find locations precisely and learn how to apply this.

 Languages: We will continue to build our vocabulary and understanding of the French language.